 For those people who are streaming

-their viewing, you need to have good bandwidth to have good streaming quality and for services like Netflix you need to use your computer to appropriately configure your account settings to allow for the best picture and audio quality.
+their viewing, you need to have good bandwidth (say 100 mbps for 4k, although 10-30 mbps is usually adequate for HD and some 4k) to have good streaming quality and for services like Netflix you need to use your computer to appropriately configure your account settings to allow for the best picture and audio quality.
+This can also sometimes cost more.
 If you're worried about a bandwidth cap you may need to compromize quality for reduced bandwidth.

 Please PM 57 if you have any comments or suggestions.